Relativistic Langevin Equation derived from a particle-bath Lagrangian: Introduction

-Our approach is different.
-We base our derivation off the classical derivation of the Langevin equation from the Caldeira-Leggett harmonic heat bath model~\cite{Caldeira_1993}.
-The first part of the paper, including Sec.
-II, is largely expository because we feel it is important to recall the particle-bath non-relativisitc treatment in detail, as it represents the starting point of our derivations and in order to appreciate both the many parallels and the fundamental differences that arise with the relativistic case to be developed.
-We then alter the (Galilean) Lagrangian to be explicitly Lorentz-covariant.
-We obtain an equation that is the relativistic dual to the non-relativistic (Galilean) Langevin equation.
-We do this by obtaining a numerical closed-form approximation to the solution of the Euler-Lagrange equations of motion of the heat bath.
+Due to the many difficulties associated with non-linear equations that result from the aforementioned Lorentz-covariant Lagrangian, the largest portion of the paper is dedicated to obtaining a compact approximation to the equations of motion of both the heat bath and the tagged particle.
+This procedure is described in Section~\ref{sec:relat-moti-heat}, and a particularly detailed breakdown of the necessary steps is given in Section~\ref{sec:setup}.
+Broadly, we obtain a numerical and then a quasi-analytical closed-form approximation to the solution of the (Euler-Lagrange) equations of motion of the heat bath.
 We then use this solution to construct a coarser, but tractable, approximation that is both obviously a relativistic dual of the respective intermediate result of the Galilean derivation, and accounts for the most important relativistic corrections.
-By integrating the heat bath equations of motion, we obtain the final Lorentz-covariant dual of the Langevin equation, which is the central result of our paper.
+By integrating the heat bath equations of motion, we obtain the final Lorentz-covariant dual of the Langevin equation, which is the central result of the present work.

-While some authors (cfr.~\cite{hang,RappVanHees,causal_hydro}) use covariant notation, in our case, said notation would obscure the intent, and make the parallels to the non-relativistic derivation harder to see.
+Before we begin, we note that while some authors (cfr.~\cite{hang,RappVanHees,causal_hydro}) use covariant notation, in our case, said notation would obscure the intent, and make the parallels to the non-relativistic derivation harder to see.
 For the same reason, we alter the straightforward derivation of the Galilean Langevin equation to be in the Lagrangian rather than Hamiltonian formulation.

 We shall work with the coordinate time, of one frame referred to as the ``lab frame'' in the context of relativistic Brownian motion~\cite{hang}.
-Inasmuch as the classical (generalized) Langevin equation derived from the particle-bath Caldeira-Leggett model is able to correctly describe Brownian motion in classical statistical mechanics, we shall assume that also our results may apply to general relativistic Brownian processes, at the level of special relativity.
+Inasmuch as the classical (generalised) Langevin equation derived from the particle-bath Caldeira-Leggett model is able to correctly describe Brownian motion in classical statistical mechanics, we shall assume that also our results may apply to general relativistic Brownian processes, at the level of special relativity.
+The final important distinction from previous attempts at extending classical Brownian motion to relativistic speeds, is that we aim to describe the behavior of a single Brownian particle (the Langevin picture), rather than of probability distributions (the diffusion or Fokker-Planck picture).
+Probabilities are rife with counter-intuitive phenomena that could be mistaken for causal propagation at superluminal speeds~\cite{EPR_paradox}, thus we avoid these problems by excluding probabilistic considerations and working within the Langevin framework.